Two of Us (Robert Goulet album): Critical reception

 William Ruhlmann of AllMusic stated that Two of Us presented Goulet with some good material to use in that effort.
-Arranger/conductor Glenn Osser wisely played down the boom in Goulet's voice, using him instead in a well-chosen selection of romantic ballads and, even when turning to a rhythm tune like Johnny Mercer's 'Something's Gotta Give' from the film Daddy Long Legs, having Goulet undersing the potentially aggressive lyric."
+Arranger/conductor Glenn Osser wisely played down the boom in Goulet's voice, using him instead in a well-chosen selection of romantic ballads and, even when turning to a rhythm tune like Johnny Mercer's 'Something's Gotta Give' from the film Daddy Long Legs, having Goulet undersing the potentially aggressive lyric, giving the album a four-star rating."
+It was given a three-star rating by The Encyclopedia of Popular Music.